philc/book-notes/four thousand weeks - oliver burkeman.md

 * Experiencing "deep time" vs. "clock time": being fully present and fully alive to the experiences of the world, without conscious organization of time.
 Like children.
   * (Maybe I should put less pressure on my kids to count and understand time.
-Make it more about executive function and the sequence of activities, and less about budgeting).
+Make it more about executive function and the sequence of activities, and less about time allocation and budgeting).
 * He mentions the shift of labor during the industrial age from being compensated per task to per hour.
 * "Instead of simply living our lives as they unfold in time -- instead of just being time, you